Watch the Video Below to See Why!

 To support this project, visit our DONATE PAGE and select ‘Bonanza Flats’ in the designation drop down menu in the box that will let us know you have a special purpose for your donation.
 If you prefer to write a check, please send it to us at: PO Box 1775, Park City, UT.
 84060 and designate Bonanza Flats.

-Thanks to a $30,000 Flash Challenge Grant provided by Park City Mountain, Epic Promise and Deer Valley Resort, your donation TODAY will be leveraged and go twice as far!
+Thanks to a $25,000 matching grant generously provided by Park City Council members and Park City Mayor Jack Thomas, your donation TODAY will be leveraged and go twice as far!

 *The Summit Land Conservancy is a 501(c)3 non-profit organization, and all donations are deductible to the extent allowed by law.
 In the extremely unfortunate occurrence that the Bonanza Flats project is not completed, please contact us about a refund of your donation.